Ralph Howard, 1st Viscount Wicklow: Personal life

 Lord Wicklow died on 26 June 1789 at his house in Rutland Square in Dublin.
 His widow was created Countess of Wicklow in her own right on 20 December 1793.
 She died on 7 March 1807.
 Their son, Robert Howard, succeeded her as Earl of Wicklow.
 Their great-grandnephew Ralph Howard became the seventh Earl of Wicklow.

 Legacy

-Howard's grave site has become a landmark due to the large pyramid style marker.
+Howard's grave site, the Howard Mausoleum, has become a landmark due to the large pyramid style marker.